ChristosKaldanis/DPO-Professional-Suite/README.md

 For licensing enquiries, collaboration requests, or any other use not explicitly permitted above, contact: **kaldanis@outlook.com**

-> This project report was submitted in partial fulfilment of the requirements for the BSc in Information Technology at Ionian University.
+> This project report was submitted in partial fulfilment of the requirements for the BSc in Computer Science at Ionian University.
 Academic integrity obligations apply to any referencing of this work.

 ---